2FA Removal

 More succinctly: they’re paid, they use the account to pay, or we use the account to communicate with them.

 In many cases, a top-level group owner may submit a ticket on behalf of the user.
-See the Account verification matrix for more information.
+See the Account verification matrix for more information and eligibility.

 Account verification matrix